-The GSE provides an early completion program (one-year completion program).
-If students satisfy the prescribed conditions, such as registering for the graduate school courses taken in advance in their past years in the SPSE and pass the prescribed screening, they will qualify for the early completion program.
+The GSE provides an Early Completion Program (one-year completion program).
+If students satisfy the prescribed requirements, such as registering for the graduate school courses taken in advance in their last year in the SPSE and pass the prescribed screening, they will qualify for the early completion program.

-Regarding studying abroad, students of the GSPS and GSE may go abroad to study at a prestigious university by participating in student exchange programs under the university-wide agreements.
+Regarding studying abroad, students of the GSPS and GSE have the opportunity to attend prestigious universities abroad by participating in student exchange programs under the university-wide agreements.